iterative/dvc.org/content/docs/command-reference/fetch.md

     deleted:            data/data.xml
 ```

-One could do a simple `dvc fetch` to get all the data, but what if you only want
+One could do a `dvc fetch` to get all the data, but what if you only want to
-to retrieve the data up to our third stage, `train.dvc`?
+retrieve the data up to our third stage, `train.dvc`?
 We can use the
 `--with-deps` (or `-d`) option:

 ```dvc